GK

 The eight planets go around the Sun in a path called an orbit.
 Here they are in order from the Sun:

-1stMercurySmallest planet, closest to the Sun, very hot in the day and very cold at night
+1stMercurySmallest planet and closest to the Sun.
+Very hot in the day (430°C) and very cold at night (−180°C)!

-2ndVenusBrightest planet in our sky, called the "Morning Star" or "Evening Star"
+2ndVenusBrightest planet in our sky.
+Called the "Morning Star" or "Evening Star."
+Hottest planet because of thick clouds.

 3rdEarthOur home!
-The only planet with water, air, and life
+The only planet with water, air, and life.
+Called the "Blue Planet" because of its oceans.

 4thMarsCalled the "Red Planet" because its soil is red.
-India's Mangalyaan spacecraft visited Mars!
+India's Mangalyaan spacecraft visited Mars in 2014!

-5thJupiterThe largest planet.
-Has a giant storm called the Great Red Spot
+5thJupiterThe largest planet — 1,300 Earths could fit inside it!
+Has a giant storm called the Great Red Spot.

-6thSaturnHas beautiful rings made of ice and rock around it
+6thSaturnHas beautiful rings made of ice and rock.
+It is so light that it could float on water!

-7thUranusSpins on its side!
-Appears blue-green in colour
+7thUranusSpins on its side like a rolling ball!
+Appears blue-green in colour.

 8thNeptuneFarthest planet from the Sun.
-Has very strong winds
+Has the strongest winds in the solar system — up to 2,000 km/hour!

 Memory trick to remember the planets in order: My Very Educated Mother Just Served Us Noodles (Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune)